svenvs/MAKEChristmasLightsShow/README.md

 * USB power adapter minimum 500 mili amps (most phone chargers will do)
 * Micro USB cable that is able too transfer data

-So if you have all the things from the shopping list you can start by prepping your PC. first lest verify if you need to install a driver or not. go too this link: inprogress...
+So, if you have all the things from the shopping list you can start by prepping your PC. first lest verify if you need to install a driver or not. go too this link: inprogress...
 Then connect the NODEMCU with your computer. and do what is asked on the screen.
 If it says great success you are good.
-Else install the driver : https://sparks.gogo.co.nz/ch340.html. if that does not work please try a different usb cable
+Else install the driver: https://sparks.gogo.co.nz/ch340.html. if that does not work please try a different usb cable

 All connections working?
 Great lets move on!

 ## WLED installation

 Of course we are super lazy so we want to do as little as possible. and for instead of programming a whole app there where some cool people that already did.
-And we are going too use that ! :D
+And we are going to use that! :D

 Go too this website: https://vstr.dev/MAKE/ and connect your node mcu to the computer. follow the instructions on the page.
-When the upload is complete great job you have now programmed a NODE MCU without even touching code ! :D
+When the upload is complete great job, you have now programmed a NODE MCU without even touching code! :D

 You can disconnect the NODEMCU from your computer

 Is the website not able to flash your nodeMCU no problem go to this link: and here a new guide that can help you flash your nodeMCU

-## Lets hookup some wires
+## Let's hookup some wires

 Please make sure you first flash the NODEMCU before connecting the LED's.
-Its for the stability of flashing the NODEMCU. the LED's might draw too much power...
+It’s for the stability of flashing the NODEMCU. the LED's might draw too much power...
-Dissconnect the NODEMCU from your PC.
+Disconnect the NODEMCU from your PC.

 NODE MCU      | LED STRIP
 ------------- | -------------